beast2320/WhatsAppPP/README.md

  - Updated WhatsApp++ to it's latest Tweak version

 7/30/2017
- - Updated Watusi fo App Version 2.17.41 and Tweak 1.0.14
+ - Updated Watusi for App Version 2.17.41 and Tweak 1.0.14
  - Updated WhatsPad++ to latest versions

 7/28/2017